agarciam/RMT_statistical_tests/README.md

+Source code of:

-# Market Beta is not dead: an approach from RMT
+"Market Beta is not dead: an approach from Random Matrix Theory"

-Code to reproduce the results published in: ...
+to be published in Finance Research Letters.